jump to navigation

 But Pillow was ready to face the trials of combat, or so he thought.
 He had served with the Tennessee militia during the tranquil 1830s, when his competence and nerve were tested to the limit by the fierce rigors of drills and inspections.
 He held the rank of brigadier general, a political post won through his association with his former law partner, James Polk.

-Posted by Jenny in White Mountains, hiking.
+Posted by Jenny in memoir.

 Tags: , ,